Applications for September 2017 start are now closed.

 Once your application has been received, it will be reviewed by the coordinators of IGGI.

-Deadline for submission for the studentship available for an applicant to Goldsmiths for an September 2016 start is midnight on Tuesday 31st May, 2016.
+Deadline for submission of applications for the studentships for a September 2017 start is midnight on Friday 27th January, 2017.

 Applicants will be informed of the shortlisting decision on Monday 20th February, 2017

 Subject to EPSRC eligibility criteria, the studentships cover tuition fees and a £14,553 tax and national insurance free stipend at 2017/18 rates (with a London weighting added for students based at Goldsmiths), as well as an additional allowance to cover the travel and accommodation required by the demands of the IGGI programme.

 There is substantial competition for IGGI studentship places, and we encourage good students to begin discussions with potential supervisors as early as possible.